Last updated 2nd June 2017.

-In the UK, the availability of the drug now depends on a recommendation by the National Institute for Health and Care Excellence (NICE), NHS England, the Scottish Medicines Consortium and other authorities in the devolved nations to decide whether to fund the drug in England, Scotland, Wales and Northern Ireland.
+In the UK, the availability of the drug to anyone other than children eligible via the Expanded Access Programme (EAP) for SMA Type 1 now depends on a recommendation by the National Institute for Health and Care Excellence (NICE), NHS England, the Scottish Medicines Consortium and other authorities in the devolved nations to decide whether to fund the drug in England, Scotland, Wales and Northern Ireland.
 Availability may also depend on the treatment readiness of specialist centres.

 Biogen is waiting to hear from NICE if this is to happen and on the appraisal route of nusinersen (see below about the recommended HST route).
-This should be known around the end of June / beginning of July at which point NICE will formally invite Biogen to make a submission.
+This should be known in July at which point NICE will formally invite Biogen to make a submission.

 You can read more about the NICE process and what has happened thus far here as well as what happens for the rest of the UK.